 By David King, DVM, CVA

-If your reason to consider selling is financially motivated, don’t sell (with one exception to be discussed later).
-Because the veterinary profession is as close to recession-proof as you can get, there are fewer places better for significant investment.
-However, if your reasoning revolves around retirement, health, sanity, or maybe relocation, let that reason help you decide the right time to sell.
+If it is about money then DON’T SELL (with one exception to be discussed later).
+Because the veterinary profession is as close to recession proof as you can get, if nothing else Covid has proven that point.
+There is just no better place to have a major investment.
+However, if it is about something else (retirement, health, sanity or maybe relocation) then let that reason help you decide the right time to sell.

 Regardless of your reason or timing you should always be planning your exit.

 Simply hoping that a corporation will bail you out of a low profit practice by making you a generous offer to purchase is not an exit strategy.
 In fact this most likely will not happen.
 So there is just no getting out of managing your practice for profit and preparing for an exit to achieve maximum value for your practice.
 Remember you can plan a time to exit but time may not go along with that plan.
 None of us know how much time we have so we all should be prepared to exit in case the timing decision is not up to us.